RosettaCommons/documentation/Updates-beta-nov15.md

 Several minor modifications were made to the energy function as well:

 * The fade-width of LK-ball solvation was reduced slightly
-* Reference weights were agin refit
+* Reference weights were again refit